 Pratt & Whitney turned to the metal experts at Arconic to help find an answer.
-Working closely with Pratt & Whitney and backed by decades of materials science expertise, during a six-year development program, Arconic engineers cracked the code to deliver the first ever aluminum-lithium front fan blade for aero engines.
+Working closely with Pratt & Whitney and backed by decades of materials science expertise, during a six-year development program, Arconic engineers cracked the code to deliver the first ever aluminum-lithium front fan blade forging for aero engines.
 The combination of the gear technology and Arconic’s advanced alloys and proprietary manufacturing processes, enabled us together to go where no one had gone before: aluminum in the front fan blade.
-And that means a cleaner, quieter, more fuel-efficient engine.
+And that helped Pratt & Whitney create a cleaner, quieter, more fuel-efficient engine.

 The PurePower engine will be used to power some of the world’s highest volume aircraft, including the next-generation Airbus A320neo.
 And every front fan blade will be forged into reality in part by Arconic.

 Engines are a core focus for engineering aviation efficiency.
-With Arconic’s capability to manufacture 90 percent of aero engine components, we are excited to be playing an important role in helping our aerospace customers continue to elevate their performance.
+With Arconic’s capability to manufacture 90 percent of structural and rotating aero engine components, we are excited to be playing an important role in helping our aerospace customers continue to elevate their performance.